 Bedtime

 Snuggled up before bed is a good time of day for a 'catch up chat'.
 You like conversations that are in a comfortable place and not filled with questions.
 Give the same chance to your child.
-Comment on what they say rather than quiz them with lots of questions, for example, 'that sounds fun', 'you made a big mess painting that picture', 'wow, I loved that story'.
+Comment on what they say rather than ask lots of questions, for example, 'that sounds fun', 'you had great fun painting that picture', 'wow, I loved that story, my favourite part was...'.

 Praise